relationbuilder/ml-classifier-gesture-recognition-feb5/design-notes.md

 #Genome Prediction of Outcomes #
 > **Predicting things like the Risk for Breast Cancer**
-> I am not a Genome expert but I have interacted with people who work on Genomic tools and have picked a up a little knowledge along the way.  **Please correct my vocabulary and explanation to be accurate.**
 >
+> This section explains how the Quantized probability machine learning classifier could be used in the context of genomic research.
+It can provide classification services where it learns from sample data how to analyze pieces of a genome to help diagnose specific conditions.
+It also explains how the classifier can help identify pieces of the genome most valuable for a given prediction.
+>
+> > I am not a Genome expert but I have interacted with people who work on Genomic tools and have picked a up a little knowledge along the way.  **Please correct my vocabulary and explanation to be accurate.**
+>
-> As I understand the genome if it is stretched out it can be modeled as a series of of 0 and 1 stretched out in a very long array.
-Researchers seem to identify suspect regions of this
+> This approach is based on the premise that if a genome is stretched out it can be modeled as a series of of 0 and 1 stretched out in a very long array.
+Researchers seem to work by isolating regions of this data they thing can help predict susceptibility to various conditions.
-> data.
 They analyze for patterns that they use to predict a given outcome such as Has Breast Cancer = 1,  Does not have Breast Cancer = 0.
 >
 > We take whatever slice of the genome the researcher thinks might may have important data along with the diagnosed class.
 Once the system is trained then the system can
 > be tested against new genome input using the same slice of data and will attempt to predict the class of the output.